Romanian revolution: Background

-In 1981, Ceaușescu began an austerity programme designed to enable Romania to liquidate its entire national debt ($10,000,000,000).
-To achieve this, many basic goods—including gas, heating and food—were rationed, which drastically reduced the standard of living and increased malnutrition.
+In 1981, Ceaușescu began an austerity programme designed to enable Romania to liquidate its entire national debt (US$10,000,000,000).
+To achieve this, many basic goods—including gas, heating and food—were rationed, which reduced the standard of living and increased malnutrition.
 The infant mortality rate grew to be the highest in Europe.

-The secret police, Securitate, had become so omnipresent that it made Romania essentially a police state.
-Free speech was limited and opinions that did not favour the Romanian Communist Party (PCR) were forbidden.
+The secret police, the Securitate, had become so omnipresent that it made Romania a police state.
+Free speech was limited and opinions that did not favor the Romanian Communist Party (PCR) were forbidden.
 The large numbers of Securitate informers made organised dissent nearly impossible.
 The regime deliberately played on this sense that everyone was being watched to make it easier to bend the people to the Party's will.
 Even by Soviet Bloc standards, the Securitate was exceptionally brutal.

 Ceaușescu created a cult of personality, with weekly shows in stadiums or on streets in different cities dedicated to him, his wife and the Communist Party.
 There were several megalomaniac projects, such as the construction of the grandiose House of the Republic (today the Palace of the Parliament)—the biggest palace in the world—the adjacent Centrul Civic and a never-completed museum dedicated to Communism and Ceaușescu, today the Casa Radio.
 These and similar projects drained the country's finances and aggravated the already dire economic situation.
 Thousands of Bucharest residents were evicted from their homes, which were subsequently demolished to make room for the huge structures.

 Unlike the other Warsaw Pact leaders, Ceaușescu had not been slavishly pro-Soviet but rather had pursued an "independent" foreign policy; Romanian forces did not join their Warsaw Pact allies in putting an end to the Prague Spring—an invasion Ceaușescu openly denounced—while Romanian athletes competed at the Soviet-boycotted 1984 Summer Olympics in Los Angeles (receiving a standing ovation at the opening ceremonies and proceeding to win 53 medals, trailing only the United States and West Germany in the overall count).
 Conversely, while Soviet Communist Party General Secretary Mikhail Gorbachev spoke of reform, Ceaușescu maintained a hard political line and cult of personality.

 The austerity programme started in 1981 and the widespread poverty it introduced made the Communist regime very unpopular.
 The austerity programmes were met with little resistance among Romanians and there were only a few strikes and labour disputes, of which the Jiu Valley miners' strike of 1977 and the Brașov Rebellion of November 1987 at the truck manufacturer Steagul Roșu were the most notable.
 In March 1989, several leading activists of the PCR criticised Ceaușescu's economic policies in a letter, but shortly thereafter he achieved a significant political victory: Romania paid off its external debt of about US$11,000,000,000 several months before the time that even the Romanian dictator expected.
 However, in the months following the austerity programme, shortages of goods remained the same as before.